Sacajawea Historical State Park

 The park offers one kitchen shelter with electricity and a large barbecue grill, one kitchen shelter without electricity, and 130 unsheltered picnic tables.
 One of the shelters can accommodate up to 200 people.

-For information or reservations, call:
+For information or reservations, contact:

 - 1.2 miles of hiking trails